HarBROT/MiniLibC/README.md

 # MiniLibC

-Recoding libc functions in x86-64 Assembly.
+A shared library that contains libc functions recoded in x86-64 Assembly.

 ## Requirements